How to Write a Professional Bio, With Examples and Templates

 Creating a bio for your website

 As we’ve noted in the examples above, one of the most strategic places to put your bio is on your website.
-Whether the goal of your site is to promote your business, showcase your design portfolio or display your resume, including a bio gives your audience a glimpse into the person behind your content.
+Whether the goal of your site is to start and promote your business, showcase your design portfolio or display your resume, including a bio gives your audience a glimpse into the person behind your content.
+It can also kickstart your professional growth.
 Show the world what you do, how you do it, and why it matters, and people will be drawn to your passion and inspired by your experience.

 Wix Blog Writer